MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 2. Review all activities done by the app.
 3. Review the scopes granted by the app.

+### App with an unusual user agent accessed email data through Exchange Web Services

+**Severity**: High

+**MITRE ID**: T1114, T1567

+This detection identifies an OAuth app that used an unusual user agent to access email data using Exchange Web services API.

+**TP or FP?**

+- **TP**: If you’re able to confirm that the OAuth application is not expected to change the user agent it uses to make requests to the Exchange Web Services API, then a true positive is indicated.

+  **Recommended actions**: Classify the alert as a TP.
+Based on the investigation, if the app is malicious, you can revoke consents and disable the app in the tenant.
+If it is a compromised app, you can revoke the consents, temporarily disable the app, review the permissions, reset the secret and certificate and then re-enable the app.

+- **FP**: If after investigation, you can confirm that the user agent used by the application has a legitimate business use in the organization.

+  **Recommended action**: Classify the alert as a FP.
+Also, please consider sharing feedback based on your investigation of the alert.

+**Understand the scope of the breach**

+1. Review if the application was newly created or has had any recent changes made to it.
+2. Review the permissions granted to the application and users that have consented to the application.
+3. Review all activities done by the app.

 ## Collection alerts

 This section describes alerts indicating that a malicious actor may be attempting to gather data of interest to their goal from your organization.